 Good corporate governance is essential to sustaining successful companies’ growth.
 Gimv is keen to be exemplary in this respect.
-In December 2005, Gimv adopted a Corporate Governance Charter that details the key aspects of its corporate governance policy.
+Gimv uses the Belgian Corporate Governance Code for listed companies (2020) as its reference code (hereinafter the '2020 Code').

 Specific information about Gimv's corporate governance practices is available in the Corporate Governance chapter of the Annual Report.
 This chapter contains information on appointments, remunerations and any conflicts of interest.